 The Wilderness Act, passed in September 1964, created the legal definition of "wilderness" in the United States and set aside more than 9 million acres of federal land to be forever protected from development.
 Since then, the number of protected acres has grown to nearly 110 million.
 The "Wilderness Forever" exhibit will serve as a centerpiece of celebrations across the country in 2014 commemorating the establishment of the National Wilderness Preservation System and bringing together the voices of ordinary Americans to celebrate these special places.

-Wilderness50, Nature's Best Photography and the Smithsonian are still actively seeking wilderness stories from the public.
+Wilderness50, Nature's Best Photography and the Smithsonian are still actively seeking wilderness stories from the public to promote the opening of the exhibit.
 Do you have a magic moment or memory of wilderness to share?
 Why is preserving America's wild places important to you?
 Have you visited a National Wilderness Preservation System area?
-Selected stories will be featured in the Smithsonian exhibit and online.
+Selected stories will be featured online and may be included in the Smithsonian exhibit.
 To learn more and to submit your story, email Lisa Ronald, Wilderness50 Communications Coordinator.

 Contact: Lisa Ronald (Eidson)